 Note: You will also receive a ticket for VIP seating at Hollywood Studios’ nighttime show, Fantasmic!

 The Hollywood Brown Derby is a replica of the 1930s famous California dining hotspot, complete with a chic dining room, upscale menu, classic cocktails, and legendary service.
 You will feel like you are in the Golden Age of Hollywood while you are here.

 Its signature dish is a Cobb Salad, thought to originate at the real Hollywood Brown Derby and named after the owner, Bob Cobb.

-Note: The food is good but the portions are small.
+Note: The food is good but the portions are small (and it’s pricy!).